worgon12/Multicoin-Faucet/README.md

 **Optionally**

-Put a favicon.ico in the img folder
+Create a img folder in the webserver-root and put a favicon.ico in the img folder

 When using the basic template you should add a Coinname.png in the img folder.
 Note that the large and lower case of the Coinname.png should match with the Coinname set in the Faucet config.